Frequently Asked Questions

 Q: Will my dog be sharing a kennel space with another dog?

 A: The only time dogs share a kennel run is if they come from the same family.
 We generally reserve our larger runs for families with two or three dogs, depending on their size.
-Two or three dogs from the same family sharing a kennel receive a discount for the second and third dog, etc. Should you have dogs that require separate kennels, they will not receive this discount.
+Two or three dogs from the same family sharing a kennel receive a discount for the second and third dog, etc.

 For more information on booking multiple pets, please see our boarding tab.